AwpData/GridWorld-Codes/README.md

 4. Click on ‘Java Build Path’
 5. Click on ‘Add External JARs’
 6. Find and add the GridWorld JAR
-7. You can then add all the .java files to your IDE!
+7. You can then add all the .java files to Eclipse!